 In addition, it has left folks without any knowledge about the vital role farmers’ play in not only feeding the nation but in working with nature to ensure a sustainable future for all.
-This lack of knowledge has led to:
+This lack of knowledge has caused:

-Unrealistic expectations around seasonality of food - meat when raised outdoors on pasture is seasonal.
+•Unrealistic expectations around the seasonality of food - meat when raised outdoors on pasture is seasonal.

 The industrialized farming model led to a situation where the people who actually grow and process your food are not paid a living wage.
 You can see it in the hard, cold stats listed above.
 50% of family farms make less than $10,000 a year.
 It’s not a viable way of life and it’s forcing the next generation to flee to make livings elsewhere.
 According to the USDA, the average industrial broiler chicken farmer gets paid $0.06 per pound.
 A Grass Roots farmer receives $0.90 per pound.
 This amounts to two-thirds of the food dollar going back to our farmers.
 Earning more allows Grass Roots farmers to reach a living wage at a smaller scale, which is more environmentally responsible.
 Additionally, Grass Roots cash-flows a farmer’s major inputs, such as supplemental grain (for poultry and hogs) and livestock purchases, thus breaking down more of the barriers that beginning and scaling farmers face.